carrie823/react-laravel-portfolio/README.md

 ## Features
 - Built using a react frontend and a laravel CMS backend
-- Routed pages Home, About Me, Projects, and Contact pages
+- Routed pages Home, About Me, Projects, Education, and Contact pages
 - Links deployed project websites and contacts